Last Updated on: 23rd January 2023, 12:30 am

 Leave Them Alone

-Often, the best way to bond with hermit crabs is to leave them alone, which is vital when hermit crabs first arrive in your home.
+Often, the best way to bond with hermit crabs is to leave them alone, which is vital when they first arrive in your home.
 Your new pets need time to destress and overcome post-purchase syndrome.

 Once the hermit crabs grow in confidence, it doesn’t mean they want to be constantly interacted with.
 Hermit crabs are more than capable of amusing themselves in the right habitat.